Industry in Germany and France stumbles on China's troubles

 Further boosting consumer purchasing power, collectively agreed wages last year rose by 2.4 percent in real terms, the strongest pace since at least 15 years, the WSI economic institute said on Friday.

-Economic data on Thursday also showed that healthy domestic demand fuelled a bigger-than-expected rise in German industrial orders in November.
+Economic data on Thursday also showed that healthy domestic demand fueled a bigger-than-expected rise in German industrial orders in November.

 Other euro zone countries and the International Monetary Fund have often suggested that the bloc would benefit from major exporter Germany putting more emphasis on consumer-driven growth, hoping this would pull in imports from its partners.